Azure-Samples/Cognitive-Services-Voice-Assistant/docs/CreateSampleVoiceAssistant.md

 If you are developing on windows, we recommend you first use the [Windows Voice Assistant Client](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/clients/csharp-wpf).
 Executable of the latest stable version can be downloaded from the [Release tab](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/releases) (no need to compile code).
 It has nice GUI to configure connection settings.

-If you are in the IoT space, you can create a compelling demo by running the [sample C++ code](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/clients/cpp-console) on a Raspberry Pie device.
+If you are in the IoT space, you can create a compelling demo by running the [sample C++ code](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/clients/cpp-console) on a Raspberry Pi device.
 This includes the option to install the Microsoft Audio Stack to enable echo-cancellation and noise suppression, allowing far-field voice interaction and "barge-in" keyword activation (interrupting the Voice Assistant while it's speaking)

 ## Step 6 - Give us feedback!